Co-occurring Conditions Last Updated June 15, 2026 20 min read

 Autism and social anxiety disorder.
 Social situations are genuinely more demanding for many autistic people — more unpredictable, more sensorially complex, more cognitively effortful.
 Diagnosing social anxiety without identifying autism means treating the anxiety as the primary problem rather than as a reasonable response to genuinely difficult situations.
 Exposure therapy without addressing the underlying autistic social experience can increase distress rather than reduce it.

 Autism and OCD.
 Repetitive behaviours, routines, and insistence on sameness can look like OCD from the outside.
-The distinction matters because the treatment approaches are different — and OCD-focused treatment applied to autistic routines can pathologise self-regulatory behaviour that the person needs.
+The distinction matters because the treatment approaches are different — and OCD-focused treatment applied to autistic routines can pathologise self-regulatory behaviour you actually need.
 The article on autism and OCD goes into this distinction in detail.

 When Anxiety Looks Like Something Else

 For autistic adults, anxiety doesn’t always present as visible worry or fear.
-It frequently shows up in forms that get misread as other things entirely:
+It frequently shows up in forms that get misread as something else entirely:

 Irritability and low frustration tolerance.
-What reads as disproportionate irritability to people around you is often anxiety that’s had nowhere to go.
-When the internal state doesn’t get recognised as anxiety — either by you or by others — it surfaces as short fuse, friction in interactions, and difficulty managing minor obstacles.
-This is frequently pathologised as a character problem rather than recognised as an anxiety presentation.
+What reads to other people as disproportionate irritability is often anxiety that’s had nowhere to go.
+When the internal state doesn’t get recognised as anxiety — either by you or by the people around you — it surfaces as a short fuse, friction in interactions, and difficulty managing minor obstacles.
+This gets pathologised as a character problem rather than recognised as an anxiety presentation.

 Avoidance that looks like laziness or disengagement.
-Consistent avoidance of specific situations — social events, phone calls, environments that require a lot of sensory or social management — is a logical response to situations that are genuinely difficult.
+Consistently avoiding specific situations — social events, phone calls, environments that demand a lot of sensory or social management — is a logical response to situations that are genuinely difficult.
 From outside, this can look like lack of motivation or disorganisation.
 It’s usually anxiety-driven avoidance of situations that cost more than you can afford.

-Physical symptoms without clear cause.
-Anxiety activates the body’s stress response, which produces real physical symptoms — headaches, gastrointestinal issues, fatigue, muscle tension, disrupted sleep.
-Autistic adults with limited interoceptive awareness may notice the physical symptoms without connecting them to an emotional state.
+Physical symptoms without a clear cause.
+Anxiety activates the body’s stress response, which produces real physical symptoms — headaches, gut issues, fatigue, muscle tension, disrupted sleep.
+If you have limited interoceptive awareness, you may notice the physical symptoms without connecting them to an emotional state.
 Physical symptoms that accumulate in environments with high social or sensory demands are often anxiety presenting somatically.

 Rigidity and difficulty with change.
-Insistence on routines, difficulty with transitions, resistance to unexpected changes — these are often described in clinical language as autistic traits, but they’re also effective strategies for managing anxiety.
+Insistence on routines, difficulty with transitions, resistance to unexpected changes — these are often described clinically as autistic traits, but they’re also effective strategies for managing anxiety.
 Predictability reduces intolerance-of-uncertainty-driven anxiety.
-When routines are disrupted, the anxiety that surfaces isn’t irrational: the system that was managing the uncertainty has been removed.
+When a routine is disrupted, the anxiety that surfaces isn’t irrational: the system that was managing the uncertainty has just been removed.

 What Treatment Actually Works

 The most useful thing research on autistic anxiety treatment tells us is that adaptation matters.
-Standard CBT delivers roughly 38% clinically significant improvement in autistic people; CBT adapted for autistic presentations delivers around 53%.
+In a randomised trial, standard CBT delivered roughly 38% clinically meaningful improvement; CBT adapted for autistic presentations delivered around 53%.
 That’s not a small difference.
-What adaptation means in practice:
+Here is what adaptation means in practice:

 What adapted CBT does differently

 If you’ve had CBT that felt generic, repetitive, or like the therapist was slightly confused about why you weren’t responding, what you likely experienced was standard CBT applied without adaptation.
 This isn’t a personal failing.
-Asking explicitly for a therapist with autistic-specific training, or asking whether they have experience adapting CBT for autistic adults, is worth doing before committing to a treatment course.
+Asking explicitly for a therapist with autism-specific training, or asking whether they have experience adapting CBT for autistic adults, is worth doing before committing to a course of treatment.

 Medication